frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 <img align="right" src="images/04-PCIe-NUMA-Locality-GPU-FlowChart.png">

 ### Host Selection & Logon
-The script requires you to enter the FQDN of the ESXi Host and since you are already providing input via the keyboard, the script initiates the SSH session to the host, requiring you to logon with the root useraccount of the host.
-When using the GPU script, input of GPU vendor name is requested.
-This can be for example, NVIDIA, AMD, Intel or any other vendor providing supported GPU devices.
+The script requires you to enter the FQDN of the ESXi Host, and since you are already providing input via the keyboard, the script initiates the SSH session to the host, requiring you to login with the root user account of the host.
+When using the GPU script, the input of the GPU vendor name is requested.
+The input can be, for example, NVIDIA, AMD, Intel, or any other vendor providing supported GPU devices.
 This input is not case-sensitive.

 ### Data Collection
 The script initiates an esxcli command that collects the PCIe address of the chosen PCIe device type.
-It stores the pci-addresses in a simple array
+It stores the PCIe addresses in a simple array.

 ### Data Modeling
-The NUMA node information of the PCIe device is available in the VSI Shell, however it is listed under the decimal value of the Bus ID of the PCIe address of the device.
-The part that follows is collection of instructions converting the full address space into a double digit decimal value.
+The NUMA node information of the PCIe device is available in the VSI Shell.
+However, it is listed under the decimal value of the Bus ID of the PCIe address of the device.
+The part that follows is a collection of instructions converting the full address space into a double-digit decimal value.
 Once this address is available, it's inserted in a VSISH command and execute on the ESXi host via the already opened SSH connection.
-The NUMA node, plus some other information is returned by the host and this data is trimmed to get the core value and store it in a PSobject.
-Throughout all the steps of the data modeling phase, each output of the used [filter functions](https://www.microsoftpressstore.com/articles/article.aspx?p=2449030&seqNum=10) are stored in a PSObject.
+The NUMA node, plus some other information, is returned by the host, and this data is trimmed to get the core value and store it in a PSobject.
+Throughout all the steps of the data modeling phase, each output of the used [filter functions](https://www.microsoftpressstore.com/articles/article.aspx?p=2449030&seqNum=10) is stored in a PSObject.
 This object can be retrieved to verify if the translation process was executed correctly.
-Call  `$bdfOutput` to retrieve the most recent conversion. (as the data of each GPU flows serially through the function pipeline, only the last device convertion can be retrieved by calling `$bdfOutput`
+Call  `$bdfOutput` to retrieve the most recent conversion. (as the data of each GPU flows serially through the function pipeline, only the last device conversion can be retrieved by calling `$bdfOutput`.

 The next step is to identify if any virtual machines registered on the selected host are configured with [PCIe passthrough](https://kb.vmware.com/s/article/1010789) devices corresponding with the discovered PCIe addresses.

 ### Output
-A selection of datapoints are generated as output by the script:
+A selection of data points is generated as output by the script:

 | PCIe Device | Output |
 | ---|---|